mikaelhg/modern-mainstream-web-example/README.md

 ### How to deploy into dev, test and prod

-The ideal way to handle deployment into the shared development and test environments, is to utilize the release management mechanism of your project hosting platform as a trigger to the CI/CD pipeline, which will create a versioned release image, and trigger its deployment to dev.

-From there, manual deployment actions should trigger the deployment of the release image into the tst and prod environments, as appropriate.
+Have your CI automatically build and deploy from master branch pushes to the dev environment.

+Manual deploys of packaged images to the test and production environments.

+It's a good idea to set up CI automation so that you can kick off temporary PR specific environments for testing.

 ### How to operate in production

-The production environment should be set up so that the team can **observe**, **diagnose**, and **adapt** to problems *before* they turn into outages or failures for the user.
+Set up your production environment so the team can spot, debug, and fix issues before they turn into user-facing outages.

 **Instrument properly:**

-- Log everything important in a structured format: logs, metrics, and traces.
-  The data needs context, like user IDs, session IDs, and request timelines.
+*   Structure your logs, metrics, and traces.
+Include critical context like user IDs, session IDs, and request timelines.
-- All this data should be collected into one central place where you can search it.
-  Keep the data for long enough that you can find repeating problems.
+*   Collect everything into a single, searchable location and keep the data long enough to spot recurring issues.

 **Automate alerts, but be sensible:**

-- Set up some rules and thresholds for the important things, for example, for spikes in API latency, high error rates, or running out of memory.
-- The system should only send alerts when the problem actually affects users.
+*   Set up alerts for key metrics like latency spikes, high error rates, and resource limits.
-  Otherwise, people will just start ignoring them.
+*   Only page people for issues that actually impact users, or the team will just start ignoring the noise.

 **Observability is never "done":**

-- As the application gets more complicated, you need to check what you are missing in your monitoring.
-For example, if a user's action goes through multiple services, can you actually follow it from start to finish?
-Can you see the whole journey from login to the point where they got an error?
-- If you have a post-mortem and find that the logs or metrics were not useful, your first priority should be to fix them so they are useful the next time.

-In the end, the specific tools you use are not the most important thing.
+*   Regularly check for gaps in your monitoring as the system grows.
+You need to be able to trace a user's journey across multiple services from login to error.
+*   After a post-mortem, prioritize fixing any logs or metrics that failed to help you diagnose the issue.

-What is important is the team's mindset: you have to assume that things **will** fail in production, and make sure the team has what it needs to figure out why, quickly.
+Don't worry too much about specific tools.
+What matters is the mindset: assume things will fail in production, and make sure your team has the visibility to figure out why quickly.